maixnor/wu-quartz/content/semester 2/SFDR.md

 - [[GAR and BTAR]]
 - actual effect only on future loan negotiations
 	- bank can't cancel your loan bc one is not reporting energy consumption
+- very hard for personal investors to understand, not user-friendly
 - entity level report
 	- found on company website
 - product level report